2022–23 Arkansas Razorbacks women's basketball team

-The 2022–23 Arkansas Razorbacks women's basketball team represents the University of Arkansas during the 2022–23 NCAA Division I women's basketball season.
-The Razorbacks, led by sixth-year head coach Mike Neighbors, play their home games at Bud Walton Arena and compete as members of the Southeastern Conference (SEC).
+The 2022–23 Arkansas Razorbacks women's basketball team represented the University of Arkansas during the 2022–23 NCAA Division I women's basketball season.
+The Razorbacks, led by sixth-year head coach Mike Neighbors, played their home games at Bud Walton Arena and competed as members of the Southeastern Conference (SEC).

+The Razorbacks finished the season with a 24–13 overall record, 7–9 in the SEC conference.
+In the postseason, they were defeated by South Carolina in the quarterfinals of the SEC Tournament, but qualified to enter the Women's National Invitation Tournament where they advanced to the quarterfinals before losing to Kansas.

 Previous season

 The Razorbacks finished the season 18–14 (7–9 SEC) to finish tied for eighth in the conference.
 They lost in the first round of the NCAA Tournament to Utah, 92–69.